-- It has a limited number of GPIO pins (that is, electrical
+- It has a limited number of GPIO pins (the KL25Z's electrical

-- Separately from the limited number of GPIO pins, the device provides
+- Separately from the limited number of GPIO pins, the KL25Z only has

-only 10 PWM channels.
-PWM ("pulse width modulation") is the ability
+10 PWM channels.
+PWM ("pulse width modulation") is needed for LED

-10 PWM channels isn't even enough to cover a standard set of five RGB
+10 PWM channels isn't enough to cover a standard set of

-flashers (which require 15 channels: one per red/green/blue color
+five RGB flashers (which require 15 channels: one per red/green/blue

 - The GPIO pins can only control a tiny amount of voltage and current